mchen6/countinghouse/README.md

 Considering the facts that there are different styles of web service API design, e.g. RESTful or SOAP based, and also many physical IoT protocols such as various IP based protocols, Bluetooth, Z-Wave, ZigBee and etc., there is a need to build a common model language for all of them, so new applications may be more easily created from this common model language, such as RESTful service flow applications, IoT device rule engines and more.

-The common model language created by CDIF is inspired by UPnP with additional support to JSON schema definition to API arguments in complex type.
+The common model language created by CDIF is inspired by UPnP with additional support of JSON schema definition to complex type API arguments.
 It creates a SOA style model language in JSON format which provides the same abstraction level to WSDL / SOAP, but much lighter and easier for use by the rich set of JS based web applications.
 CDIF's common model language organizes entities such as web services, and IoT smart devices, into abstracted entity called device.
 Each device would have a JSON document to describe their basic information, full capabilities and API interfaces.
 Following SOA design style, this JSON document contains definition to a list of interchangeable services, and each of the services contains a list of abstract API contracts and definitions.
 Therefore, this JSON based model may also be suitable for describing the interface of micro-service architecture style.

 At the lower level, CDIF provides a set of uniformed device abstraction interface, and group different types of devices into device driver modules.
 Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. This design hides implementation details, such as different RESTful service design style (e.g. different HTTP methods with payloads in query strings, forms, ajax and etc), and IoT protocol details from the client side, so client applications may see uniform representations for all smart device or web services which are managed by CDIF.